gridsome/gridsome.org/docs/templates.md

 for.
 If you have a node type called `WordPressPost`, then you can create a file in `src/templates/WordPressPost.vue`.

-Template components must have a `<graphql>` block which fetches the source node for the current page.
+Template components must have a `<page-query>` block which fetches the source node for the current page.
 You can use the `path` variable to get the node.

 ```html